How your completed building work is certified.

 We encourage you, or your agent, to provide the construction documentation(external link), as listed on the building consent construction documentation and advice notes document provided with your building consent, throughout the build.
 Submitting the documentation during the build will also speed up the process once you apply for your code compliance certificate, as the construction documents will be reviewed and processed on receipt.
 This will result upon receiving your code compliance certificate application, we can issue the code compliance certificate much quicker.

 If not previously submitted, which we encourage you to do for the reasons mentioned above, all construction documentation should be submitted at this time.
-Please refer to the building consent construction documentation and advice notes provided with your building consent at the time of issue for the detail of the required plans and supporting material to supply with your application.
+Please refer to the building consent construction documentation and advice notes provided with your building consent at the time of issue for the detail of the required documentation and supporting material to supply with your application.
 However, if you submit all the construction documentation at the same time as your code compliance certificate application, this will slow down the process and occur extra costs.

-If you wish to submit your application by post or in person, download and complete the application for a code compliance certificate (Form 6) Form - B-011 [PDF, 718 KB] and submit your application with any attachments as required on the application form.
+If you wish to submit your application by post or in person, download and complete the application for a code compliance certificate (Form 6) Form - B-011 [DOCX, 397 KB] and submit your application with any attachments as required on the application form.

 Alternatively, you can also pick up an application form from any Council service centre(external link), or we can post one to you if you call us on 03 941 8999.

 When your application is received the statutory time frame (or statutory clock) of 20 working days for processing your application starts on the next working day after the day it is received.